mikemccracken/bundle-apache-processing-mapreduce/README.md

 ## Deploying this bundle

 In this deployment, the aforementioned components are deployed on separate units.
 To deploy this bundle, simply use:

-    juju quickstart apache-core-batch-processing
+    juju quickstart u/bigdata-dev/apache-core-batch-processing

+See `juju quickstart --help` for deployment options, including machine constraints and how to deploy a locally modified version of the apache-core-batch-processing bundle.yaml.

-This starts with three compute nodes, and one node of each other service.
+The default bundle deploys three compute-slave nodes and one node of each of the other services.
 To scale the cluster, use:

     juju add-unit compute-slave -n 2